What are the symptoms of hepatitis C virus (HCV) infection?

 - Do not take megavitamin therapy or herbal products without consulting your health care provider.

 - Get the hepatitis A and B vaccines, if you are not already immune.
-These vaccines are provided free to people infected with HCV.
+These vaccines are provided free to people living with HCV.
 Hepatitis A and hepatitis B virus infections may cause further liver damage.
 For more information, see HealthLinkBC File #25a Hepatitis B Vaccine and HealthLinkBC File #33 Hepatitis A Vaccine.

 - Get the pneumococcal polysaccharide vaccine and then get a booster dose of the vaccine 5 years later.
-The vaccine and the booster dose are free for people infected with HCV.
+The vaccine and the booster dose are free for people living with HCV.
 For more information, see HealthLinkBC File #62b Pneumococcal Polysaccharide Vaccine.

 - Get the influenza vaccine every year.
-The vaccine is free for people infected with HCV and is usually available in October.
+The vaccine is free for people living with HCV and is usually available in October.
 For your best protection you should get the vaccine as soon as it is available.
 For more information, see HealthLinkBC File #12d Inactivated Influenza (Flu) Vaccine.